 The places that we visited in the Lofoten Islands were –

 We’re not going to go into full detail about the Lofoten Islands in this post because they were so special, they needed their very own blog post.
 If you would like to know more about the Lofoten Islands and what we did then you can check out our blog post – 10 Best Things To Do On The Lofoten Islands 2022 (threeasabird.com)

 Arctic Circle Center Norway

 The Arctic Circle Center can be found along the main E6 highway which runs through Norway, and it marks the Arctic Circle Center at 66’ 33” North.

-You will find a gift shop inside the center, along with a cafe and some toilets which is great if you choose to stay here in your motorhome or campervan like we did.
+You will find a gift shop inside the centre, along with a café and some toilets which is great if you choose to stay here in your motorhome or campervan like we did.

 The Arctic Circle Center is also a fantastic place to see the Northern Lights.
 We were lucky enough to see them when we were here and the Northern Lights never get boring, they’re always completely magical when you see them!

 We think that the Arctic Circle Center is a must visit location if you have made it that far North in Norway.